4 Best ShipBob Competitors [+2 Alternatives]

 - Later cutoff times for processing same-day orders

-- Post-sale customer servicing and refund management included
+- Post-sale customer servicing handles all customer inquiries, refunds, and returns

 Fulfillment by Amazon (commonly known as FBA) is a 3PL company that provides multichannel order fulfillment services geared toward Amazon sellers.

-Using FBA for your Amazon sales provides post-sale servicing, automatic Prime designation, search engine optimization (SEO), and other benefits—which is why it’s used by 89% of the platform’s merchants.
+Using FBA for your Amazon sales provides post-sale servicing, automatic Prime designation, search engine optimization (SEO), and other benefits—which is why it’s used by 86% of Amazon sellers.

 However, FBA’s pricing and procedures are more complicated than many other fulfillment companies, particularly if you are not selling small or low-weight products.
 Additionally, its multichannel fulfillment services aren’t cost-effective, so it’s best for retailers who make the majority of their sales on Amazon.